 Anki Overdrive: Fast & Furious Edition

 Since Anki unveiled its robotic battle-racing game Overdrive nearly five years ago (at Apple’s WWDC, no less), the company has been updating the product’s AI engine to make gameplay faster and more sophisticated.
 The latest version of Overdrive is a special edition based on the Fast & Furious franchise.
-Players use their phones to control the little cars, including Dom’s Ice Charger and Hobbs’ MXT, and can battle and race each other or the game’s AI.
+Players use their phones to control the little cars, including Dom’s Ice Charger and Hobbs’s MXT, and can battle and race each other or the game’s AI.

 The ROSbot is a great platform for learning ROS, the Robot Operating System.
 It’s equipped with an ARM-based CORE2-ROS compute board developed by Husarion, a robotics company founded by graduates of AGH University of Science and Technology in Cracow, Poland.
 Husarion has done two successful crowdfunding campaigns aimed at developing powerful, versatile controllers for robotics.
-Perhaps more impressive, it has also developed a cloud platform that lets you create and update you robot’s applications from an intuitive web-based interface.
+Perhaps more impressive, it has also developed a cloud platform that lets you create and update your robot’s applications from an intuitive Web-based interface.
 You can use the CORE2-ROS ($115) to build your own robot, or if you want one already assembled, Husarion’s ROSbot is certainly pricey but includes some serious hardware: ASUS Tinker Board, four dc motors with encoders, RPLIDAR A2 360-degree laser range finder, IMU, camera, four distance sensors, metal chassis, and battery pack.

 Parrot Mambo FPV

 Parrot makes some very sophisticated, very expensive drones.
 Parrot also makes some very affordable drones.
-The Mambo FPV sits pleasingly in the middle- it’s more expensive than some microdrones, but it comes with a real controller, an onboard streaming camera, and a headset for your phone that gives you an immersive(ish) nearly real-time first person view.
-Flying an FPV drone is totally different experience from piloting a drone remotely, and the Mambo FPV is one of the cheapest and most forgiving ways of giving it a try.
+The Mambo FPV sits pleasingly in the middle—it’s more expensive than some microdrones, but it comes with a real controller, an onboard streaming camera, and a headset for your phone that gives you an immersive(ish) nearly real-time first person view.
+Flying an FPV drone is a totally different experience from piloting a drone remotely, and the Mambo FPV is one of the cheapest and most forgiving ways of giving it a try.

 It’s been an easy choice to include Sphero in our past gift guides, and it’s even easier to include the new Sphero Mini.
 Half the price of its big brother, and half the size as well (about as big as a ping pong ball), you still get just about as much of the programmability but in a very small and very affordable form factor.
 The bigger Sphero is faster, more durable, and has longer range, so that’s still a worthwhile option if you need a little more oomph and have a slightly bigger budget.

 After a long, long, loooooong wait, Jibo is finally here.
 Developed by MIT social robotics pioneer Cynthia Breazeal and her team at Jibo Inc., this tabletop one-eyed robot is designed as a companion and helper to families.
-Jibo’s face and speech recognition are quite good, and you can ask the robot to check the weather, read the news, snap pictures, tell you a joke, set alarms, among other things.
+Jibo’s face and speech recognition are quite good, and you can ask the robot to check the weather, read the news, snap pictures, tell you a joke, and set alarms, among other things.
 Kids, in particular, seem to enjoy interacting with it.
 The company is constantly updating Jibo’s skills to make it more useful, but many people will wonder how it compares to an Amazon Echo or Google Home.
 Jibo is probably not as capable, and it costs much more.
 The little robot, however, is certainly more charismatic and funnier than the other gadgets.
 And it can dance.

 Created by robotics startup Mayfield Robotics, Kuri is part of the first generation of social home robots, and one of the things that makes it different from robots like Jibo is that it’s mobile: While Jibo sits on your counter, Kuri follows you around.
 It’s still too early to tell how successful these robots will be, but you can think of Kuri as an investment in the future of useful robotic companions.
-If you pre-order Kuri now, it won’t ship until next spring at the earliest, which is obviously too late for the holidays.
+If you preorder Kuri now, it won’t ship until next spring at the earliest, which is obviously too late for the holidays.
 However, you will get a plush Kuri toy and an art book this December to help tide you over.

 TurtleBot 3 Burger